Wednesday, November 20, 2024

 Resource health alerts can be defined on a per component type level.
 This means that you don't have to have any of the components deployed or specified in advance.
 If you deploy a health alert for e.g. VPN gateways, then all existing and future VPN gateways will be included in the scope (this will also include ExpressRoute virtual network gateways).

-The ARM template in this example is useful for a connectivity hub where you have components such as VPN gateways, connections, firewalls, and load balancers.
+The ARM template in this example (Based on this MSFT ARM template) is useful for a connectivity hub where you have components such as VPN gateways, connections, firewalls, and load balancers.

 If you want to add or remove components, it is done in following section of the code: